guettli/programming-guidelines/README.md

 After some weeks all my whishes where implemented by the author.

 Win-win: He could improve the usability and for me is more convenient now.
 I love it.
 Sometimes you just have to speak out a wish.
-I am not a native speaker.
-I think the term "make a wish" does not match.
-You need to tell the wish to the right person.
+You just need to tell your wish to the right person in a friendly way.